"I just don't get it"

 Jewelry software as your digital employee

-A jewelry ERP software focuses on automating back office functions such as tracking jewelry production and casting, inventory and supplies handling, invoicing and shipping.
+A jewelry management software focuses on automating back office functions such as tracking jewelry production and casting, inventory and supplies handling, invoicing and shipping.
 At the same time, it handles front-office functions such as customer profiles and interactions, sales tracking, e-commerce orders, and provides data for marketing.
 In a jewelry business each of these processes are traditionally managed by people: the production manager, the sales manager, the metal manager, the shop manager, the accountant etc.

 Now, imagine that your production manager doesn’t have to run around on the production floor anymore and provide instructions to the jewelers, as all the information is delivered by the system.
-The jewelers log in to the system at the start of their shift and they already know what jobs are in the queue, what are the priorities and what are the customers’ expectations.
+The jewelers log in to the system at the start of their shift and they already know what jobs are in the queue, what the priorities are and what are the customers’ expectations.

 Imagine that creating an invoice, a statement is just a matter of clicking a button and optionally can be automatically transferred to an external accounting software without human intervention.